A three-dimensional polarization-insensitive grating coupler tailored for 3D nanoprinting: Results

-Since we did not optimize for broadband behavior, the coupling efficiency does drop off away from the central wavelength.
-Nonetheless, a coupling efficiency of above $80\%$ can still be achieved over a wavelength range of $\SI{20}{nm}$ for the $x$-polarized wave and $\SI{40}{nm}$ for the $y$-polarized wave, which puts it into a comparable broadband range as similar, two-dimensional, polarization sensitive grating couplers \cite{huang_compact_2025}.
-Fig.~\ref{fig:eps_field} shows cross-sections of the device and the normalized field distribution for each polarization.
-Looking at the cross-section in Fig.~\ref{fig:eps_field} a), the design superficially resembles a two-dimensional, density-based topology-optimized grating coupler.
-However, in contrast to the two-dimensional variants, the three-dimensional design has a slanted grating profile, (see Fig.~\ref{fig:sketch_and_design} b) and Fig.~\ref{fig:eps_field} b), which contributes to its enhanced optical performance by providing more favorable scattering angles and mode shaping.
-Additional geometric features emerge as a result of the heat-based regularization.
+Additional geometric features emerge from the heat-based regularization.
 Since the heat objective favors highly thermally conductive structures, the optimization tends to introduce bulkier structures, particularly in regions that are not critical to the optical performance.
-Despite the use of a softplus activation to relax the constraint once connectivity is reached, these effects are still visible in the final design.
-One such example is that the grating structure does not extend to the full width of the design region.
+Despite using a softplus activation to relax the constraint once connectivity is reached, these effects remain visible in the final design.
+One such example is that the grating structure does not extend to the full width of the design region compared to the design optimized without the heat solver.
 Towards the edge of the design region, pure material or pure void emerges, as these dissipate heat into the heat sinks more effectively without significantly affecting the electromagnetic performance.
 Another interesting feature that emerges is that the grating itself is suspended above the substrate in a bridge-like manner with a large air gap.
 This seems to be partially due to the low refractive index contrast between the design and the substrate.
-By implementing a layer of air between the substrate and the material, a higher refractive index contrast can be achieved, improving the electromagnetic performance of the design while minimally impacting the heat performance, as the grating can be suspended at the bulkier edges.
+Interestingly, the design optimized without the heat solver also suspends the grating, but uses pillar-like structures underneath the grating instead.
+By introducing a layer of air between the substrate and the material, a higher refractive index contrast can be achieved, improving the electromagnetic performance of the design while minimally impacting the heat performance, as the grating can be suspended at the bulkier edges.